 - A willingness and enthusiasm for knocking on doors and talking to strangers year-round

 In turn, ACORN is committed to investing in the continued professional development of our organising staff.
 Training and support will include:

 - First week: ACORN Foundations of Community Organising training (5 days)

-The deadline for applications is 11.59pm on 6th September 2020.
+The deadline for applications was 12pm on Friday 15th January 2021.
 Late applications will not be considered.
 If you have any questions, please contact us at email@example.com.

-Assessment: Shortlisted candidates will be invited to an assessment day (week commencing 14th Sept), involving an interview and two tasks.
+Shortlisted candidates will be invited to an assessment day, involving an interview and two tasks.
 Currently due to the Government’s social distancing advice we are conducting assessments over Zoom video call.
 This may be subject to change if the Government’s guidelines change.